alexieyizhe/uni-notes/2A/CS 246/Notes/2018-10-25-relationships.md

 }
 ```

-If you want to give subclass access to certain members, we cause `protected` visibility, like so:
+If you want to give subclass access to certain members, we can use `protected` visibility, like so:

 ```cpp
 class Book {